stakater/kubestackplus-docs/content/for-administrators/storage/volume-expansion.md

 git clone https://github.com/stakater/pvc-copy-tool.git
 ```

 2. Identify the PV to Copy

-  - Find the Persi stentVolume (PV) you wish to copy.
+- Find the PersistentVolume (PV) you wish to copy.

 3. Change PV Reclaim Policy

 - Update the persistentVolumeReclaimPolicy of the PV to Retain.

 4. Get PV Name

 - Retrieve the name of the PV you want to copy.

-5. Deploy the Helm Chart
+1. Deploy the Helm Chart

 - Apply the provided Helm chart, specifying:

     - The name of the PV in the values file.
     - The name, storage class, and size of the new PVC.

-6. Delete the Original PVC
+1. Delete the Original PVC

 - Delete the old PVC and remove the claim reference from the source PV.

 7. Monitor the Job

 - The job will begin copying data from the original PV to the new PVC.
 The logs may show warnings about the inability to preserve the original file owners, but this is a known limitation due to OpenShift security settings and can be ignored.

 8. Cleanup

 - After the data has been copied, the new PVC will be available, and you can remove the Helm chart.

 ## Rebinding the PV to the Original PVC